 “The difference between Dennis and Stan was that Dennis would get heat by not playing by the rules.
 With Stan, it was a different kind of heat.
 He would get it by making his opponents jealous or by dancing in the ring,” Eaton said.
 “When Stan came in, he picked up right where Dennis left off as far as being a good heel wrestler.

-“At first, I thought the tennis racket was pretty silly, but it turned out to be one the best things that Jimmy ever came up with,” Eaton said.
-“The babyface wrestlers would be beating us up and Jimmy would hit them with the racket using it as a weapon.”
+“At first, I thought the tennis racket was pretty silly, but it turned out to be one the best things that Jimmy ever came up with,” Eaton continued.
+“The babyface wrestlers would be beating us up and Jimmy would hit them with the racket by using it as a weapon.”

-It all began in the early ’80s when Bobby, Dennis, and Jim were in Memphis, Tennessee, and they all were working for Jerry Jarrett’s wrestling promotion.
+It all began in the early ’80s when Bobby, Dennis, and Jim were in Memphis, Tennessee.
+In Memphis they all were working for Jerry Jarrett’s wrestling promotion.
 Bobby and Dennis wrestled while Jim took pictures of the action for magazine publications from ringside.

 At the time, Bill Watts was the promoter of Mid South Wrestling in which he ran shows in Louisiana, Arkansas, Oklahoma, Texas, and Mississippi.
 Jarrett and Watts would often swap talent to keep the energy in both their territories fresh and exciting.

 In 1983, Watts picked Bobby, Dennis, and Jim to work for him as the Midnight Express.
-Dennis previously wrestled under the same team name with other partners, but with Jim now overseeing the two men, they would soon leave their impression on the wrestling business.
+Dennis previously wrestled under the same team name with other partners.
+Now with Jim overseeing the two men, they would soon leave their impression on the wrestling business.

 In the Mid South promotion, the Midnight Express, now Beautiful Bobby and Loverboy Dennis, started feuding with the promotion’s top teams.
 They took on the teams of Mr. Wrestling II and Magnum T.A., the Rock and Roll Express (Ricky Morton and Robert Gibson), and the Fantastics (Bobby Fulton and Tommy Rogers).